Hvogu/data-BPMN/README.md

   <img src="images/namingVariables.png" width="300" alt="Some Text">
 </p>

 An example of Insert,Delete,Update,Assign will be shown below.
-In my example i will be using a Database over Shopping mall with the revelevant tables of
+In our examples we will be using a Database over Shopping mall with the revelevant tables of

 ## Insert
 The formal definition of insert is _INSERT a1=v1,...,an=vn INTO R_ where a1..an are the atribute names in table R and v1..vn are values.